isomerpages/moe-xinminpri/_about-us/Principal’s Message.md

-Welcome to Xinmin Primary School!
+Welcome to Xinmin Primary School.

 On behalf of my staff, we look forward to partnering the community in nurturing our Xinminites’ hearts and minds for a changing world.